swisspol/XLFacility/README.md

 XLFacility has a powerful feature that allows to capture the standard output and standard error from your app.
 Just call `[[XLFacility sharedFacility] enableCapturingOfStandardError]` (respectively `[[XLFacility sharedFacility] enableCapturingOfStandardOutput]`) and from this point on anything written to the standard output (respectively standard error) will be split on newlines boundaries and automatically become separate log messages in XLFacility with the `INFO` (respectively `ERROR`) level.

-Note that you can still use `[XLStandardLogger sharedStdOutLogger]` or `[XLStandardLogger sharedStdErrLogger]` as XLFacility will prevent infinite loops.
+Note that you can still use `[XLStandardLogger sharedOutputLogger]` or `[XLStandardLogger sharedErrorLogger]` as XLFacility will prevent infinite loops.

 Writing Custom Loggers
 ======================